amjaingzb/TagKosha/docs/Bugs.md

 4.Active filter list - #work , #work/kitchen ... ignore #work...
 5. Code refactoring must : deleteNote is duplicate in both NoteEditorActivity , MainActivity
 6. Improve edit note - suggest tags
+7. when i click on the tag in filter list , there is checkbox coming... what can i use that for ?